Terraria122/Jarvis/README.md

-    open ... : opens whatever you tell it to in google the time : tells you the time wish me : it wishes you depending on the time of day
+    open ... : opens whatever you tell it to in google the time : tells you the time wish me : it wishes you depending on the time of day email to dad : sends a email to your dad email to mom : sends a email to your Mom email to myself : sends a email to you pause : Pauses the AI
+    Quit : quits Jarvis